Vikram-Shenoy/CV_ML/README.md

 Percentage of missing data in X: 2.02%

 ### Regression.py

 - Basic regression

+## get_fps.py

+- Script that counts number of frames in a video to detect framerate

 ### Circle detection logic
 - Folder which contains logic for circle detection using Hough Circles